stefanovic80/geompy/README.md

 ![Alt Text](pictures/pythonInterpreter.png)

-If everything goes fine (which means there is no need for a specific conda environment), just go ahead with choosing the minimum (xmin) and maximum (xmax) values for bot x and y axes
+If everything goes fine (which means there is no need for a specific conda environment), just go ahead with it by choosing the minimum (xmin) and maximum (xmax) values for both the Cartesian axes.
+In this example, you gonna choose -20 and 20, respectively:

 `xmin`

 `-20`

 `xmax`

 `20`